meilisearch/documentation/references/documents.md

 <RouteHighlighter method="GET" route="/indexes/:index_uid/documents"/>

-Get documents by batch.</br>
+Get documents by batch.

 Using the query parameters `offset` and `limit`, you can browse through all your documents.

+::: note
-Documents are ordered in a specific way by MeiliSearch (the hash of the identifier).
+Documents are ordered by MeiliSearch depending on the hash of their id.

-::: danger
-This route is a non-optimized route, it can be a little bit slow to answer.
 :::

 #### Path Variables